awsdocs/amazon-workspaces-administration-guide/doc_source/update-custom-bundle.md

 1. As needed, update any existing WorkSpaces that are based on the bundle by rebuilding the WorkSpaces or deleting and recreating them\.
 For more information, see [Rebuild a WorkSpace](rebuild-workspace.md)\.

 **To update a bundle programmatically**
 To update a bundle programmatically, use the UpdateWorkspaceBundle API action\.
-For more information, see [ UpdateWorkspaceBundle](https://docs.aws.amazon.com/workspaces/latest/api/API_UpdateWorkspaceBundle.html) in the *Amazon WorkSpaces API Reference*\.
+For more information, see [ UpdateWorkspaceBundle](https://docs.aws.amazon.com/workspaces/latest/api/API_UpdateWorkspaceBundle.html) in the *Amazon Workspaces API Reference*\.